 Home Warranty Fees

 To help entice buyers, a seller may choose (or a buyer may ask!) to offer a home warranty on their home.
 Typical home warranties will cost between $375 and $600 for a one year warranty depending on the level of coverage selected.
-If your home is otherwise in excellent condition but your hot water heater or HVAC system is aged, this may help entice a buyer to go ahead with a purchase on your home.
+A warranty can help entice a buyer if your home has a hot water heater or HVAC system that is aged.

 What is a WDO Inspection?

 A WDO or wood destroying organisms inspection is a required inspection by lenders when the borrower is using a VA loan.
 It is typical that the seller agrees to pay for this inspection.
+(The VA used to mandate that the seller pay this fee.
+This is no longer true even though the Florida real estate addendum still contains verbiage requiring it.
+A savvy seller’s agent will cross this section out during negotiations!)
 It checks for termites and also other wood destroying organisms.
 The cost of this inspection ranges from $75 to $125.

 What are brokerage fees?

-When you hire a real estate professional to assist in the sale of your property, you’ll typically pay some sort of a percentage based commission to the broker of the agent selling your home.
+When hiring a real estate professional, you’ll typically pay some sort of a percentage based commission.
 There is no industry standard for this commission and it is negotiable between you and the agent you hire.
 The fee is generally split evenly (but again, it’s a negotiated item) between the agency that you list your home with and the agency that procures the buyer of your home.

 Let’s say you negotiate and agree to list your home with an agent for a 6% commission split evenly between the buyer’s broker and your agent’s broker.
 Your home sells for $205,000.
 The total commission for the transaction owed would be $12,300.
 Each real estate brokerage would receive $6,150 at closing and from that fee the broker would then pay their agents.

-The real estate commissions involved pay for professional photography (if your agent is using an iPhone for your pictures, you’ve hired the wrong agent!), professional marketing, social media expenses, post card mailers, signs and websites.
+The real estate commissions pay for professional photography*, professional marketing, social media expenses, post card mailers, staging, signs and websites. *Note: if your agent is using an iPhone for your pictures, you’ve hired the wrong agent!

 While commissions are negotiable, shopping for the “lowest price” isn’t the best value in real estate.
 There is a difference and the old adage applies: “You get what you pay for!”.
 Your real estate professional should be someone willing to fight for your best interests.